LucaPizzagalli/lucapizzagalli.com/static/blog/MaximumLikelihood/maximumLikelihood.md

 *14.*

 Exactly 14.
-Maximum likelihood thinks we took exactly the highest card.
+Mr. maximum likelihood thinks we took exactly the highest card.
 It thinks that every single time.
-If we had instead taken card number 57?
+What if we had instead taken card number 57?
 "There are obviously 57 cards, sir.", it would have said.
 If we had taken card one-million-three-hundred-twenty-two?
 "One-million-three-hundred-twenty-two cards in total in the deck, clearly." **"Do you really think that out of more than one million cards, I took exactly the highest one?
 Are you really really sure this is the best guess possible?"** "Absolutely." **"Isn't more realistic that there are at least a few more cards than that?"** "Nope."

 Maximum likelihood is the village idiot.
 You had this complex problem you were working on; you had incomplete information; you developed a theory, but it still has a free parameter; you did experiments; you collected data; just a final, last piece is missing in the puzzle; and then you pick the most retarded guy you could find in town and ask for a solution, and what does he tell you?